 All of the 10 announcements start to put in place the building blocks for a Net Zero transition.
 I think the additional funding for CCS clusters in Scotland, Wales, Humber and Teesside, is particularly important given that even the Committee on Climate Change expects about a third of the UK’s current emissions to still exist in 2050.
 This will require a significant operation to capture this excess carbon.

 Another leap forward is the funding for hydrogen demonstrations which will hopefully lead to a hydrogen town by 2030.
 Both hydrogen and CCS clusters have the potential to reinvigorate our traditional industrial heartlands and can play a key role in levelling-up.
 However, there is a huge amount still to be done in terms of designing the links, and integrating all of this with our built environment.
 It’s clear that the expertise of the consultancy sector will be vital in joining the dots.

 For clients too last night's 10 point plan has significant implications.
 Combined with the Chancellor's recent announcements for companies to report on climate risks to their business, the 10 point plan also heralds a new era for infrastructure investment where clients need to recognise the risk of assets being stranded if they are “net zero incompatible”.

 Furthermore, in a world where ambitious plans for reducing the whole life carbon of projects increasingly becomes the norm, and not best practice, how will our industry react?
 Our forthcoming report on Net Zero will assess what consultancies and their clients need to do to prosper in this new business environment.

 Read our immediate media response here.
-Find out more about the joint Net Zero taskforce which brings members of ACE and EIC together to tackle the issue.
-Poppy Kettle is Net Zero Policy Advisor at the Association for Consultancy and Engineering (ACE).
+Find out more about the joint Net Zero group which brings members of ACE and EIC together to tackle the issue.
+Poppy Kettle was Net Zero Policy Advisor at the Association for Consultancy and Engineering (ACE).